VivekKatre1582003/Linear-Regression/README.md

 # Linear-Regression
-In this repository i'm performing practical implecation of Linear regression from basics.
+In this repository i'm performing practical implication of Linear regression from basics.